ruggeri/tech-notes/ai/neural-nets.md

     * You can do a limited translation invariance by taking the max of several adjacent feature detectors.
 This helps you pool the replicated feature detectors.
-    * But doing this averaging loses position of the items in the scene.
+    * But if you keep doing this for several levels, you lose the position information.
+Which makes it hard to judge spatial relationships with other features.
+That is important; distance between eyes is important for face recognition.
-    * So you can't use this approach for identifying spatial relationships of high-level concepts.
-For instance, distance between eyes is important for face recognition.
+        * Note an extreme is to just take a max over the entire set of pooled detectors.
+That tells you whether the feature detector fired, but not at all where it is.
-    * Yann LeCun: one of the first to identify hand-written nets with FFNN.
+    * Yann LeCun: one of the first to identify hand-written digits with FFNN.
 Had many layers, many replicated units, pooling of nearby replicated units.
 * General point about prior knowledge
     * How do we inject it?
     * Connectivity/architecture.